Help to Buy Equity Loan – Secure your new home with only a 5% deposit

 *Terms and conditions apply, see end of article.

-The current Help to Buy Equity Loan scheme qualifies those who are eligible to buy a newly built home, worth up to £600,000, with just a 5% deposit.
-The Government then supplements this by loaning you up to 20% of the purchase price, giving you a potential deposit totalling 25%.
-You can then apply for a mortgage of 75%* to make up the full purchase price of the property.
+The Help to Buy Equity Loan scheme qualifies those who are eligible to buy a newly built home with just a 5% deposit.
+The Government then supplements this by loaning you up to 20% of the purchase price (or 40% in London).
+You can then apply for a mortgage to make up the full purchase price of the property.

 Under the terms of the loan agreement, you are expected to repay in full, dependent on which of the following scenarios comes first: a) after 25 years, b) at the end of your mortgage term, or c) when you sell your home.